-Austin Winery, Puli-Ra supper club dinner to help urban farm devastated by deer
+Austin Winery, Puli-Ra supper club dinner to help an urban farm devastated by deer

 But the Austin Winery and Deepa Shridhar, the owner of Puli-Ra supper club, are also coming to her aid.

 At 7 p.m.
 Oct.
 27, Shridhar is hosting a fundraiser dinner for La Flaca at the Austin Winery that will feature a four-course Mexican-Rajasthani dinner and cocktails.
 The menu includes venison enchiladas, grass-fed steak with wine yeast uni butter and churros and a jam made with Austin Winery's first vermouth.